-This unique two nation island is located south of Dominica and north of St. Lucia, is part of the Leeward Islands in the Eastern Caribbean sea.
+This unique two nation island is located south of Dominica and north of St. Lucia, is part of the Leeward Islands in the Eastern Caribbean Sea.
 View Map

-Famous for being harmoniously shared by the Dutch and French.
+St. Martin or Sint Maarten is famous for being harmoniously shared by the Dutch and French.
 Very popular with cruise ships and vacationers that come for relaxing, sun bathing, shopping, dining, sailing and other water sports.

 Kitesurfing of course!
 B52 kitesurfing center SXM is located on the Nettle Bay Lagoon in Saint Martin.
 They offer kitesurfing and foiling lessons and rentals.